wrmilling/nixos-configuration/README.md

 # NixOS Configuration

-A work in progress, attempting to make it handle multiple machines and share between them.
+A work in progress, attempting to make it handle multiple hosts and share between them.

 ## General Layout